BTU Calculator

 An undersized system runs continuously during peak conditions, can't maintain the desired temperature, and may freeze up (in the case of AC units) due to the evaporator coil getting too cold.
 The electric bill increases because the system never reaches efficiency optimum, and comfort suffers.

-The ideal equipment size matches the calculated BTU load as closely as possible, typically within 10% above the calculated requirement.
+The equipment size matches the calculated BTU load as closely as possible, typically within 10% above the calculated requirement.
 This ensures proper dehumidification, efficient cycling, and the ability to handle peak conditions without excessive run time.

 Energy Efficiency Tips That Actually Work